netblue30/firejail/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional context

-_Any other context you have to understand the problem_
+_Any other detail that may help to understand/debug the problem_

 ### Environment